 Setting up workflows

-Once you have identified the stages of your project you can visualize your workflow with the help of a Kanban board.
+Once you have identified the stages of your project you can visualize your workflow with a Kanban board.

 Workflows are used to map out the phases that each task has to go through before it’s finished.
 Typical workflows include the following three columns: To Do, In Progress, Done (or Complete).
 However, with the right tool, you can also edit and create your own Kanban workflows to match your project requirements.
 By setting predefined workflows you can use the same progress stages repeatedly for similar projects.